kylebakerio/a-console/README.md

 - Handles line breaks for lines that are too wide, and auto-scrolls on new input
 - Stringifies and pretty-prints objects that are console-logged
 - fully supported text reflowing for dynamic screen resolution updates, font size updates, and geometry updates
+- no memory leaks, store a flexible, fixed amount of history
 - Developed for A-Frame 1.3.0